Automated Market Making and Loss-Versus-Rebalancing: Examples

 Then,

 and

 \end{example}

-In the weighted geometric mean case,\footnote{See also Proposition~1 of \citet{evans2020liquidity}, evaluating a weighted geometric mean market maker over a finite horizon using risk-neutral pricing.} the instantaneous \LVR\ normalized per dollar of pool reserves is constant, i.e.,
+The weighted geometric mean market maker generalizes the constant product market maker.
+For these market makers, the instantaneous \LVR\ normalized per dollar of pool reserves is constant, i.e.,

-In fact, with a minor caveat, weighted geometric market makeres are the \emph{only} CFMMs for which this is true.
-We discuss this in Appendix~\ref{sec:wgmm}.
-Finally, observe that \LVR\ is maximized when $\theta = 1/2$, and goes to zero as $\theta\tends \{0,1\}$.
+In fact, with a minor caveat, weighted geometric market makers are the \emph{only} CFMMs for which this is true.
+We discuss this in \Cref{sec:wgmm}.
+Finally, observe that \LVR\ is maximized when $\theta=1/2$, and goes to zero as $\theta\tends\{0,1\}$.\footnote{See also Proposition~1 of \citet{evans2020liquidity}, evaluating a weighted geometric mean market maker over a finite horizon using risk-neutral pricing.}